jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Instance/Bare-Metal/Create-BM-Instance.md

 ### Import images
 For importing images, please refer to [Private Image Import](https://docs.jdcloud.com/en/virtual-machines/import-private-image#user-content-1)

-### JD Cloud Processing
+### JD Cloud & AI Processing
-After the image import is completed, JD Cloud needs to conduct related processing to your private image, so that it can be used by the Bare Metal Virtual Machines.
+After the image import is completed, JD Cloud & AI needs to conduct related processing to your private image, so that it can be used by the Bare Metal Virtual Machines.
 Please open ticket to contact us after the image import is completed and indicate the private image ID in the ticket.